Gama-glutamyltransferase (GGT) – Adon Health Skip to content

 What exactly is GGT?

-Why does this affect men in particular?
+Why does this specifically affect men?

-• Testosterone is broken down more quickly.
+• Testosterone is broken down faster.

-• Estrogens are excreted less efficiently.
+• Estrogens are less effectively excreted.

 • SHBG increases, free testosterone decreases.

-What factors can increase GGT levels?
+What causes can increase GGT levels?

 The most common causes of elevated GGT levels in men are: